leo-project/savanna_agent/README.md

 savannadb_agent
 ===============

-An original agent of `SavannaDB', which is able to easily retrieve metrics and statistics for Erlang's apllications.
+An original agent of `SavannaDB`, which is able to easily retrieve metrics and statistics for Erlang's apllications.

 ## Usage